Meet the Collective

 Adam lives in Tucson, AZ.
 He has worked in college radio since he was a young’n, and he has written about music for some blogs here and there.
 In 2014, he gave a paper on ethnographic film at the American Popular Culture Association Conference in Albuquerque, NM.
 Later that same year, he interviewed tiny pop star Brittany Smooch before she opened for Aaron Carter.
 Adam has spent 2015 traveling to exotic locations, listening to Kendrick Lamar, and working an office job.
 He enjoys pizza and booze.
 He’s just a person!

 Daniel is a graduate of the University of Arizona in Chemical Engineering.
 Two-time jazz music director and one-time head music director at KAMP Student Radio, he finds it in his interests to jam to the rhythm of the world at all times.
-He currently works on an advanced degree in chemical engineering at MIT, and is forever in pursuit of a jazzier world for all.
-A few of his favorite things are boots, sriracha, jazz, and coffee.
+He currently works on an advanced degree in chemical engineering, and is forever in pursuit of a jazzier world for all.
+A few of his favorite things are boots, sriracha, coffee, and bikes.

 André has a passion for hip-hop, emo, and all things Joanna Newsom.
 He currently studies Psychology and French and serves as the General Manager of KAMP Student Radio at the University of Arizona.
 He has also a strong interest in shoes, vinyl, his hometown of Kansas City, as well as arguing the existence of time.